SankaranarayananMurugan/spring-security-guide/03. Enable Basic Authentication/README.md

 ## Configure HttpSecurity

-Let's override the default Spring Security behaviour by explicitly configuring `HttpSecurity`.
-With Spring Security-5.7.0-M2, `WebSecurityConfigurerAdapter` class earlier used to configure `HttpSecurity` was deprecated.
+Let's override the default Spring Security behaviour by explicitly configuring `HttpSecurity`. `WebSecurityConfigurerAdapter` earlier used to configure `HttpSecurity` was deprecated in Spring Security-5.7.0-M2.

 We can configure `HttpSecurity` by creating a `SecurityFilterChain` bean in a `@Configuration` class as below:
 ```